 The shows take place in a giant Big Top which holds up to 2400 people!

 Note: TRADEX ordinarily has pay parking that costs around $6 per day.
-Our understanding is that parking during the circus event is included in the cost of admission!
-Parking at all other venues is also free!
+Parking during the circus event was included in the cost of admission!
+Parking at all other venues was also free!

 Circus Ticket Prices

 Tickets to see the Royal Canadian Family Circus in 2018 cost between $12.50 and $50 per person, depending on your seat type (and whether you use our VansBestPlaces promo code).

 Ticket prices listed below were all subject to GST and online service fees.
 Ticket prices were the same for all ages, although children ages 3 and under were free if they sat on an adult’s lap (and so didn’t occupy a seat of their own).

 Seating at the Royal Canadian Family Circus is not assigned; rather, it’s on a first-come, first-served basis.

 Three kinds of seating were available: General Admission, VIP and Ringside.

 If you used the promo code VansBestPlaces, however, you got 2 tickets for the price of 1!
 (Note: the promo code was good for General Admission tickets only – not for VIP or Ringside seating).

 General admission featured both bench and chair seating.